david-arteaga/react-native-web-navigation-test/README.md

             function Navigator() {
                 // This is the re-declaration of the variable
-                // If you remove this line in the generated js bundle, the app runs without errors var _getPrototypeOf2;
+                // If you remove this line in the generated js bundle, the app runs without errors
+                // If you assign the value of the original _getPrototypeOf2 declaration the app also works (if you do this you have to rename the variable from the first declaration) var _getPrototypeOf2;
                 var _this;
                 (0,